radius-project/radius/docs/content/contributing/contributing-code/contributing-code-k8s/running-functional.md

 1. Place `rad` on your path.
 1. Make sure `rad-bicep` is downloaded (`rad bicep download`).
 1. Add the kubernetes configuration to your config.yaml file by running `rad env init kubernetes`.
+1. Install dapr into the cluster by running `dapr init -k --wait`.
 1. Run `make test-functional-kubernetes`

 ### Cleanup